felixlopz/hubrise-test-task/content/apps/catalog-manager/en/manage-products.md

 1. In the **Description** field enter the product description.
 2. Add one or more **Photos** of the product by clicking on the **Add** icon.
-3. If the product has variations that a customer needs to choose from, tick the multiple SKU check box.
-You will then need to enter the SKU, Price and Ref code for each variation.
-If there are no variations, then you can enter the Price and Ref code.
+3. If the product has variations that a customer needs to choose from, tick the **multiple SKU** check box.
+You will then need to enter the SKU, **Price** and **Ref code** for each variation.
+If there are no variations, then you can enter the price and ref code.

 ![Catalog Manager Add Product Details](../images/010-en-new-product-details.png)